kaspth/oaken/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install oaken

-## Features

-### Fixture to Seed Converter

-You can convert your Rails fixtures to Oaken's seeds via the following command:

-    $ bin/rails generate oaken:convert:fixtures

-This will convert anything in test/fixtures to test/seeds.
-E.g. `test/fixtures/users.yml` becomes `test/seeds/users.rb`.

 ## Development